yuvalgeva77/chat-app/README.md

 5. The appropriate response template is selected based on the query type
 6. The response is formatted and returned to the user

+## Chat History Management

+The application maintains conversation context using an in-memory history system, though the UI for viewing past conversations is planned for a future update.
+The current implementation includes:

+- **API Access**: Full history management is available through the backend API
+- **Context Window**: Keeps the last 2 conversation turns (configurable via `HISTORY_MAX_TURNS` in `config.py`)
+- **Session-based**: Each chat session is identified by a unique `session_id`
+- **Automatic Trimming**: History is automatically managed to maintain optimal context length

+### API Endpoints

+- `GET /history?session_id=<id>` - Retrieve chat history for a specific session
+- `POST /history/reset?session_id=<id>` - Reset history for a specific session (or all sessions if no ID provided)

+### Configuration

+- `HISTORY_MAX_TURNS`: Controls how many conversation turns to keep in context (default: 2)
+- `HISTORY_TRIM_ON_EACH_REPLY`: When `True`, trims history after each message (default: `True`)

+## Future Enhancements

+- Add UI for viewing and managing chat history
+- Implement persistent storage for chat history
+- Add search functionality for past conversations
+- Enable exporting chat history
+- Integration with professional social media profiles
+- Interactive project demos and code samples
+- Multi-language support
+- Analytics dashboard to track common queries and user engagement

 ## Customization

 The application can be easily customized for different professional profiles by: